awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 + Install and run plugin components\.
 Several AWS\-provided components are plugin components, which enables them to interface directly with the Greengrass nucleus\.
 For more information about component types, see [Component types](develop-greengrass-components.md#component-types)\.
 + Apply over\-the\-air \(OTA\) updates to the core device's AWS IoT Greengrass Core software\.
 For more information, see [Update the AWS IoT Greengrass Core software \(OTA\)](update-greengrass-core-v2.md)\.
 + Enable components to restart the AWS IoT Greengrass Core software or the core device when a deployment updates the component to a new version or updates certain configuration parameters\.
 For more information, see the [bootstrap lifecycle step](component-recipe-reference.md#bootstrap-lifecycle-definition)\.

+**Important**  <a name="windows-system-service-requirement-important-note"></a>
+On Windows core devices, you must set up the AWS IoT Greengrass Core software as a system service\.

 **Topics**
 + [Configure the nucleus as a system service \(Linux\)](#configure-system-service-linux)